Young parents and their kids using digital tablet after moving into a new home.

 • Some loans are very easy to get, but you might qualify for one that costs less.

-To reach some of life’s big milestones like attending college, buying your dream home, or launching a business, sometimes you need a loan.
+To reach some of life’s big milestones like attending college, buying your dream home, or launching a business, sometimes you need a loan, whether it's a personal loan or a mortgage.
 That means you may well already have some sort of debt—or you may someday.

 Debt is often part of a solid financial plan.
 But some types of debt can do more harm than good.
 Certain kinds of debt are best to avoid, if possible.